thex3family/obsidian-success-plan/README.md

 ![player page](https://github.com/joshwingreene/obsidian-success-plan/blob/main/assets/obsidian-to-make-work-fun.png)

-## Getting Started (After it is accepted to Obsidian's Community of Plugins)
+## Getting Started

-1. Install the plugin by going to the Communtiy Plugins area in Obsidian
+1. Install the plugin manually or via the Community Plugins area in Obsidian (after it is officially added to Obsidian's Community of Plugins)

 2. Create a Success Plan directory in your vault and create subfolders for each type of item ([Read the directory section of this file](https://github.com/joshwingreene/obsidian-success-plan/blob/main/assets/success-plan-dir-struc-and-tags.md))